antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 </footer>
 ```

-Now that we've shown how to add a parameter which replaces some text content in the source project, lets move to a more interesting example.
+Now that we've shown how to add a parameter which replaces some text content in the source project, let's move to a more interesting example.

 Add optional content
 --------------------

-The existing template that we have created has a few pages, incluing a Contact page.
+The existing template that we have created has a few pages, including a Contact page.
 Our next step is to make the Contact page an
 optional part of the template.
 The Contact page is integrated into the project in the following ways.

  - Method in `Controllers/HomeController.cs`
  - View in `Views/Home/Contact.cshtml`
  - Link in `Views/Home/Shared/_Layout.cshtml`

-Before we start modifiying the sources the first thing we should do is to create a new parameter, `EnableContactPage`, in the `template.json` file.
+Before we start modifying the sources the first thing we should do is to create a new parameter, `EnableContactPage`, in the `template.json` file.
 In the snippet below you can see what needs to be added for this new parameter.

 ```